c0g/c0g.github.io/_posts/2013-06-01-expected_loss.md

 \ dz
 $$

-using Gaussian identites to rearrange this into one normal dependant on z,
+using Gaussian identities to rearrange this into one normal dependant on z,

 $$
 \mathcal{N}(z \mid c, \Sigma_1)